DragonSWDev/glMaze/README.md

 ## Manual
 ### Configuration options
 Configurations is specified by command line arguments or by ini configuration file.
 Command line options can be specified in any order and count.
-Command line arguments have higher priority.
+Command line arguments have higher priority and will override config file values.

 **-width=value** - Window width